 e-learning translation services

-Do you need e-learning translation services? better languages is trusted by top brands to deliver high quality e-learning materials translated into a wide range of languages.
-Whether you need an online training course, computer based staff training programme, or educational learning programme for students of all ages, we can help.
+Do you need e-learning translation services?
+Top brands trust Better Languages to deliver high quality e-learning materials translated into a wide range of languages.
+Whether you need an online training course, computer based staff training programme, or an educational learning programme for students of all ages, we can help.

 - Top quality e-learning translators

 - Specialist translators, native in the target language

 - ISO9001 UKAS Certified Quality Management System

 The earlier you talk to us the better.
 If the project is at an early stage we can help with indicative estimates for budgeting purposes.
 Though remember, if you subsequently double the content, it will potentially be around double the price.
 Languages also vary in price, for example Arabic is almost twice the price of Spanish.

 Arabic and other right to left languages, also have potential hidden costs.
 You will need to display all functionality as a mirror image of the English version.
 Right to left languages such as Arabic, Farsi or Hindi, corrupt in standard design programmes such as Illustrator or InDesign.
 If you are including diagrams or other artwork within your e-learning environment which includes translated text, the artwork will need to be specially prepared using the Middle Eastern version of the programme.
 We can price for this if you don’t have the capability in-house.